vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-## Step 5: Create A Developer Workspace
+## Stage 5: Create A Developer Workspace

 Developers using Tanzu Application Platform need a Kubernetes namespace where they can work in isolation from the rest of the system.
 This namespace also needs access to a container registry where container images built by the platform can be stored.
 This namespace also needs certain Kubernetes roles and privileges in order to integrate with the rest of the Tanzu Application Platform.